 As far as feasibly possible, all money belonging to, or in the custody of, a local agency, including money paid to the City Treasurer or other official to pay the principal, interest, or penalties of bonds, shall be deposited for safekeeping in national or state chartered banks, savings associations, federal associations, credit unions, or federally insured industrial loan companies in this state selected by the City Treasurer or other official having legal custody of the money; or may be invested in the investments set forth in Section 10.0.
-To be eligible to receive local agency money, a bank, savings association, federal association, or federally insured industrial loan company shall have received an overall rating of not less than "satisfactory" in its most recent evaluation by the appropriate federal financial supervisory agency of its record of meeting the credit needs of California's communities, including low- and moderate-income neighborhoods.
+To be eligible to receive local agency money, a bank, savings association, federal association, or federally insured industrial loan company in its most recent evaluation by the appropriate federal financial supervisory agency of its record of meeting the credit needs of California's communities, including low- and moderate-income neighborhoods.